devflowinc/trieve/clients/python-sdk/docs/ChunkApi.md

 Split HTML Content into Chunks

 This endpoint receives a single html string and splits it into chunks based on the headings and body content.
-The headings are split based on headding html tags. chunk_html has a maximum size of 256Kb.
+The headings are split based on heading html tags. chunk_html has a maximum size of 256Kb.

 ### Example